flashboss/rubia-forums/README.md

     -Pwildfly-remote-810               wildfly as 8.1.0
     -Pwildfly-remote-820               wildfly as 8.2.0

-You can also choose the deploy mode using the profiles:
+You can also choose the package mode using the profiles:

     -Pdevelopment
     -Pproduction